Lem-c/Lem-c/README.md

-- 👋 Hi, I’m @Lem-c
-- 👀 I’m interested in CS programming
+- 👀 Too the very best of times

 - 📫 How to reach me -> 1293058176@qq.com